40 Golden Facts about the Great Barrier Reef

 Bleached coral

-• The Australian government has a Reef 2050 Plan, but experts and UNESCO have expressed doubts that the plan will succeed in adequately protecting the Great Barrier Reef from destruction.
+40. The Australian government has a Reef 2050 Plan, but experts and UNESCO have doubts that the plan will adequately protect the Great Barrier Reef from destruction.